 This may not sound all that new to you.

 What is new is exactly how Customer Journey Optimization does so.
 And it all comes down to this:

 The one underlying principle of Customer Journey Optimization is empowering your non-technical team members to move fast and iterate without developer involvement.

 In so doing, your team members feel unencumbered when experimenting and iterating on their funnel initiatives.

 Startup Problem #1: The Bottleneck is one issue that everyone I talk with, from startups to corporates, connects with.

 I have never met anyone that said to me that their developer is sitting around trying to figure out what work to do because they have nothing on their plate.

 How many times have you come up with an idea you want to implement and then the second thought you have is that you don’t have the developer resources to implement it?

 I’m guessing you’ve lost count.
 I know I have.

-And that’s where the Funnel Hacker’s toolkit comes in.
+And that’s where the Customer Journey Optimizer’s toolkit comes in.
 It removes business logic from code and puts it back in the hands of the people that make decisions about it – so they can make changes to it without writing code, without deploying a software release (solving Startup Problem #3: The Business Logic Encapsulation).